War (2007 film): Plot

-During a shootout against Japanese yakuza at a San Francisco dock warehouse, FBI agents John Crawford and Tom Lone stumble across the notorious assassin Rogue, a former CIA assassin who now works for the Japanese yakuza.
+During a shootout against Japanese yakuza at a San Francisco dock warehouse, FBI agents John Crawford and Tom Lone stumble across the notorious assassin Rogue, a former CIA assassin who now works for the yakuza.

 Rogue ambushes Crawford and is about to execute him when Lone appears and shoots him in the face, causing him to fall into the water.
-Rogue's body was never found and he is presumed dead.
-However, Rogue survives and retaliates against Lone, his wife and his daughter.
-He kills them, burns down the house, and leaves their three corpses in the ashes of their home.
+Rogue's body is never found and he is presumed dead.
+However, Rogue survives and retaliates against Lone by killing him, his wife and his daughter.
+He then burns down the house, and leaves their corpses in the ashes.

 Three years later, Rogue re-appears, working under Chinese Triad boss Li Chang.
 While working with Chang, he secretly instigates a war between the Triads and the yakuza, led by Shiro Yanagawa.
-Rogue first attacks a club run by the yakuza by killing the gangsters and later on the runners in order to recover a pair of antique gold horses, Chang's family heirlooms.
+Rogue first attacks a club run by the yakuza by killing the gangsters and later on the runners in order to recover a pair of antique gold horses; Chang's family heirlooms.

 Now the head agent of the FBI's Asian Organised Crime Unit, Crawford is determined to hunt Rogue down and exact revenge for Lone's death.
-Crawford's obsessive pursuit of him has taken a toll on his personal life causing him to be estranged from his family.
+Crawford's obsessive pursuit of him takes a toll on his personal life, causing him to be estranged from his family.
 He comes close to catching Rogue in the wake of his various killing sprees against the Triads and yakuza, but Rogue always manages to stay one step ahead.

 Ultimately, Rogue's actions have gained the trust of both Chang and Yanagawa.
 He succeeds in killing Chang, but spares Chang's wife and child, turning on the yakuza.
 With Chang dead, Yanagawa appears in America, intending to expand his business operations.
 However, he is confronted by Crawford and the FBI; although Crawford presents Yanagawa with proof that Rogue has betrayed him and spared Chang's family, he refuses to assist him in locating Rogue.